ysha88/ysha-s-archive/README.md

 ## Welcome to Ayisha's Archive!

 I'll be using this project as a test run for an online art portfolio.
-I hope to major in graphic design in the future <3
+I hope to major in graphic design in the future :)

 ### copyright notice

-the first graphic is a recreation of Faky's "The Light" album cover, images of Red Velvet were used for this project.
+the first graphic is a recreation of Faky's "The Light" album cover, images of Red Velvet were used for this project. the second graphic uses images of Chungha.

 ```markdown
 Syntax highlighted code block